unSinn/plant-vertx/README.md

 `gradle jar`

-Transfer the jar and the * folder* to your Raspberry.
+Transfer the jar and the *webroot* folder to your Raspberry.
 Then on the Raspberry run:

 `java -jar plant-vertx-0.1.jar`